Skip to main

 Spooner Summit Snow Play

-Located near the intersection of highways 50 and 28, this snow play area is free to use and offers wide-open hills for snow tubing and sledding in Lake Tahoe!
+Located near the intersection of highways 50 and 28, the sledding hill at Spooner Summit is free to use and offers wide-open hills for snow tubing and sledding in Lake Tahoe!

-Visitors are free to park at the base of the hill - no parking lot required!
-Bring along the family’s sleds and snow tubes for a quick snow adventure during your trip.
+Visitors are free to park at the base of the hill, being mindful of traffic and aware that it can get crowded on the weekends.
+Bring your sleds and snow tubes for a fun, family-friendly snow adventure.

 Sno-Parks

-The Sno-Park program is managed by the OHMVR Division of California State Parks, the U.S. Forest Service, the California Department of Transportation, the California Highway Patrol, and other community organizations.
-Through these departments, winter recreation opportunities are made available at 18 Sno-Park sites throughout the Sierra Nevada.
-While you’re driving along the highway, make sure to look for the distinctive brown signs to find where the Lake Tahoe snow parks are located!
+The Sno-Park program, managed by California State Parks’ OHMVR Division, the U.S. Forest Service, Caltrans, the California Highway Patrol, and community organizations, provides winter recreation at 18 sites across the Sierra Nevada.
+Look for the distinctive brown signs along the highway to find Lake Tahoe snow parks.

-Remember to grab a sno-park permit before heading to these parks as it is required for each car that is parked at a Tahoe Sno-Park site.
-Seasonal snow park permits can be purchased online.
+A Sno-Park permit is required for each parked car at Tahoe Sno-Park sites.
+Seasonal permits can be purchased online before your visit.

 Donner Summit Sno-Park

-This snow park is at the Boreal ski area turnoff and is open for all to use with either a day permit or annual pass.
-This is a great place to bring kids as the park is well-maintained and restrooms are available.
+This snow park e Summit Sno-Park is at the Boreal ski area turnoff and is open for all to use with either a day permit or annual pass.
+This is a great place to bring kids, as the park is well-maintained and restrooms are available.
 If you plan to stop at Donner Summit Sno-Park, make sure to bring your own tube or sled.

 In addition to snow parks in Reno Tahoe, there are many other snow activities in our area.
 Check out all of the winter activities, including dog sledding, ice skating and even sleigh riding.
 Don’t forget to tag us in your Reno Tahoe winter adventures, too!